augustine0890/discord-emotion-tracker/README.md

     - `docker run --env APP_ENV=development discord-emotion-tracker`

 ## Usage
-Once the application is running, it will listen to messages from the configured Discord channels.
-Messages will be sent to the web server for processing and sentiment analysis.
+- Once the application is running, it will listen to messages from the configured Discord channels.
+Messages will be sent to AWS Comprehend for sentiment analysis.
 The processed messages and sentiment analysis results will be stored in the MongoDB database.
 ## Contributing
 We welcome contributions!
 If you'd like to help improve Discord Emotion Tracker, please follow these steps: